michaelrychly/jungle-rails/README.md

 ## Room for improvement

-- implement the following functionality: improve styling of reviews, hide add product button when product is sold out
+- implement the following functionality: improve styling of reviews and empty card message, hide add product button when product is sold out, show overall rating of a product